T.B.P.S. | Tugboat Printshop

 After receiving her BFA in Printmaking in 2004, Valerie moved to Nashville, TN, working remotely as a full time video game concept artist & game texturer, while continuing to produce & exhibit prints and drawings as a working artist.

-In 2006, Valerie moved to Pittsburgh and co-founded Tugboat Printshop with her then partner Paul Roden.
-Valerie has been actively producing woodcut prints at the press since that time (17 years), both in collaboration with fellow printmakers & independently.
-Valerie took the helm as sole operator of Tugboat Printshop in 2016 and has steadily continued to create & publish her unique brand of intricate woodblock prints into the present.
+In 2006, Valerie moved to Pittsburgh and co-founded Tugboat Printshop with Paul Roden.
+Valerie has been actively producing woodcut prints ever since—in collaboration with fellow printmakers and independently.
+Valerie took the helm as sole operator of Tugboat Printshop in 2016 and continues to create her unique brand of intricate woodblock prints into the present.

 Valerie has instructed woodcut workshops at the Women’s Studio Workshop, Society for Contemporary Craft, Montgomery College and Temple University/Tyler School of Art and regularly makes visits to colleges and universities as a visiting artist, sharing artwork, process & the story of Tugboat Printshop.